How does you website appear to search engines? Have you crafted proper titles and descriptions? Do you need a birds eye view of webpage information?

 Each description should be unique and provide a summary of what each page is about.
 Assuming you have added these, they’ll show in the corresponding Screaming Frog column.

-Like page titles, meta descriptions should be kept to a certain length, and that’s what the next column is for.
+Like page titles, meta descriptions should be kept to an ideal length, and that’s what the next column is for.

 Meta Description Length Column